Esther-Gu/Esther-Gu.github.io/_pages/research.md

 Work in Progress
 ======
-My second research project is about designers’ strategies to reach optimal distinctiveness for radically innovative products at different product dimensions over time.
+My second research project is about designers’ strategies to reach optimal distinctiveness for radically innovative products.
 I used archival case studies to explore how designers manipulate uncertainties to deliver a coherent product design.
 This project is in the theorizing stage and is expected to submit to an IS top journal by Dec 2022.

 * Rahrovani, Y., Gu, H., Austin R. Reaching Optimal Distinctiveness at Different Product Dimensions: Case studies in Designers’ Strategies to Influence User Perceptions by Changing Interpretive Flexibility and Sending Signals Over Time.
 Now in the stage of theoretical development